drivetestteams/NMS-Parsers/nms_parser/new_live_parser/README.md

 - RSRP ALARM -> 0 if last measurement info doesn't come with an RSRP Alarm (RSRP value lower than given threshold, default is -120dBm), 1 otherwise.
 - SINR ALARM -> 0 if last measurement info doesn't come with an SINR Alarm (SINR value lower than given threshold, default is 0dB), 1 otherwise.
 - TEMP ALARM -> 0 if last measurement info doesn't come with a Temperature Alarm (Temperature value higher than 75 degrees celsius), 1 otherwise.
-All these columns along with equivalent KPIs and information is inserted into a new dataframe and written into 3SKELION+_ALARMS.csv.
+All these columns along with equivalent KPIs and information is inserted into a new dataframe and written into NMS_ALARMS.csv.

 At the end, we have the db insertion where an engine is created with the following configuration: mssql+pyodbc:///?odbc_connect=DRIVER={SQL Server Native Client 11.0};SERVER=SERVER NAME;DATABASE=DB NAME;UID=USERNAME;PWD=PASSWORD